biggestT/-G-It/README.md

 ![it branching example](itBranching.png)
 How Git's branching model could be used to share product information among first and second hand owners as well as the manufacturer and reseller.

+Below the reseller layer everything added by contributors should be considered to be item specific product information (ISPI).
+Ranasinghe et. al makes a clear distinction between this and the information management of a product in general:

+>This product-instance oriented definition of PLM is signifi- cantly different from definitions used in other contexts.
+PLM as used by CAD/CAM and even ERP system vendors usually signifies the management of product design documents and the different variations and versions of those documents, while the ‘‘usage’’ phase of product instances tends to be omitted.
+>
+>[*Ranasinghe, Harrison, Främling and McFarlane*][plmsc]

+Git is currently well suited for the version history management that the mentioned product design documents and such.
+These documents that are not tied to any specific instance of the product could, if we were to use an object oriented programming terminology, be called class definitions.
+These class definitions, possibly stored in a classic Git repository, needs to be "instantiated" and stored as, perhaps more lightweight, item specific It repositories.
+These It repositories would then be used to track the usage phase of a specific product instance.

 ###Comments

 - Below the reseller layer everything added by contributors should be considered to be item specific product information (ISPI).
 How should we distinguish between ISPI and general product information (GPI) repositories?